mp-738 - Medical Policies - Alabama

 Medical Policy Administrative Committee: January 2020

-Medical Policy Group (4): Added clarification verbiage: "If a specific procedure, treatment, supply, device, or drug is determined to be investigational and/or not medically necessary in accordance with another Blue Cross and Blue Shield of Alabama medical policy, that medical policy governs."
+Medical Policy Group (4): Added clarification verbiage: "If a specific procedure, treatment, supply, device, or drug is determined to be investigational and/or not medically necessary in accordance with another medical policy of the plan's, that medical policy governs."
 No change to policy intent.

 This medical policy is not an authorization, certification, explanation of benefits, or a contract.Eligibility and benefits are determined on a case-by-case basis according to the terms of the member’s plan in effect as of the date services are rendered.
 All medical policies are based on (i) research of current medical literature and (ii) review of common medical practices in the treatment and diagnosis of disease as of the date hereof.
 Physicians and other providers are solely responsible for all aspects of medical care and treatment, including the type, quality, and levels of care and treatment.